 The question of security remained present in the various articles of the reconciliation initiatives after the military takeover in GS.
 The Yemeni initiative contained an article referring to rebuilding the PASF along national lines so that it followed higher powers and the government of national unity, rather than a particular faction.
 The question was also present in the Egyptian proposal for reconciliation and the talks surrounding it in 2009.
 It pointed to the necessity of rebuilding the entirety of PASF, both in GS and the WB.
 It also referred to political detention, and to the due respect for the Palestinian people's right to resist, among other issues.
+The property of the palestinian people of the palesti

 However, the lack of actual changes on the ground made the question of security an obstacle in arriving at an agreement.
-Releasing political detainees in the WB was one of Hamas' most important conditions for continuing with the reconciliation talks,
+Releasing political detainees in the WB was one of Hamas' most important conditions for continuing with the reconciliation talks, which was never fully adhered by the PA, who insisted that those left in prisons were imprisoned on charges related to breaching security.
+136